Wall Street's 'Sell in May' could be fading away

 “The difficulty of investing is on the rise, that is largely a factor of inflationary pressures becoming more prevalent and interest rates on the cusp of a regime change.”

-Yields on the benchmark 10-year U.S. Treasury note US10YT=RR touched a high of 3.128 percent on Friday, their highest level since July 2011 and many analysts expect them to climb towards 3.25 percent.
+Yields on the benchmark 10-year U.S. Treasury note touched a high of 3.128 percent on Friday, their highest level since July 2011 and many analysts expect them to climb towards 3.25 percent.

 As for selling in May, the last time the month was negative for both the Dow and the S&P was 2012.
 In the five years since, the S&P has climbed in the May through October period four times, with the only decline being a 0.3 percent dip in 2015.